 - Why set up an integration between Jira and Zendesk in the first place

-- How to use the synchronization tool, Exalate, to set up a live synchronization
+- How to use the integration tool, Exalate, to set up a live synchronization

-- How to set up a connection between both systems
+- How to set up a Jira Zendesk integration

-- How to automating Jira issue creation with triggers
+- How to automate Jira issue creation with triggers

 - How to best align your workflows to make the most of Jira and Zendesk